 - I don’t believe any serious Bible student will argue for this, but some try.

-- Romans 9 is referring to individual election of temporal and material blessing.
+3. Interpret Romans 9 refers to temporal and material blessing.

 - It is not referring to election to salvation.

 - To make this argument, you must ignore the entire context of Romans 1-8 which is all about salvation by faith appropriated by the individual.

 - In fact Romans 8 is where Paul introduces the concept of predestination.

 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
 (Romans 8:29-30)

 4. Affirm Romans 9 teaches the doctrine of prescience.

 - This appears to me to be is the most common belief amongst today's Christians.

 - God does elect individuals to ultimate salvation, but the basis of the election on prior knowledge, foresight (prescience) on future actions.